Manage File History in Ubuntu Linux

 What is the Ubuntu file manager?

-ubuntu.
-Nautilus is the default file manager in Ubuntu.
-It has a simple, user-friendly interface that supports a range of workflows.
+Nautilus, the default graphical file manager in Ubuntu, provides a straightforward interface for browsing directories.
 However, users who need advanced features, greater flexibility, and more customization options may need to explore alternative file managers.

 How to see history of files in Linux?